Deity Work

 The Fairy Queen

-In many folk traditions, Beltane is when the Queen of the Fairies rides out — when the Otherworld's most vital energies are closest to the surface world.
-She's not a single named deity but a figure who appears across Scottish and Irish folk tradition as the embodiment of Otherworldly power at this time of year.
+In many folk traditions, Beltane is when the Queen of the Fairies rides out: when the Otherworld's most vital energies are closest to the surface world.
+She is not a single named deity but a figure who appears across Scottish and Irish folk tradition as the embodiment of Otherworldly power at this time of year: sovereign of a realm that is beautiful, dangerous, and entirely indifferent to human concerns.
+She appears most clearly in the great Scottish ballads: Tam Lin and Thomas the Rhymer.
+Reading them before Beltane is not a bad way to attune to her nature.

-Working with the Fairy Queen means working with the wildness and unknowability of the Otherworld — approaching it with respect, with offerings, with awareness that this power is not domesticated.
-Research her in the Grimoire Pantheon alongside other Otherworldly figures from the traditions you're drawn to.
+Working with the Fairy Queen means approaching the Otherworld with respect and without assumptions.
+Offerings, care, and the awareness that this power is not domesticated and cannot be made so.
+You can explore her alongside other Otherworldly figures from the traditions you're drawn to in the Grimoire Pantheon.

-If you feel a stronger pull — if one of these figures keeps appearing in your dreams or your cards, if you find yourself thinking about them unexpectedly — that may be an invitation to go deeper.
-Record these experiences in your Deity Journal and pay attention.
-The relationships that last are usually the ones that begin with a pull you didn't entirely choose.
+If you feel a stronger pull (if one of these figures has been appearing in your dreams, your cards, or your thoughts without your invitation) I would trust that.
+Record what you notice in your Deity Journal and return to it over the weeks that follow.
+The relationships that last are usually the ones that begin with a pull you did not entirely choose.

 Beltane is generous.
 The deities of this season tend toward vitality rather than severity.
-It's a good time to begin.
+It is a good time to begin.

 More from the Blog